essenmitsosse/simple-dom-helper/README.md

 [![Build Status](https://travis-ci.org/essenmitsosse/simple-dom-helper.svg?branch=master)](https://travis-ci.org/essenmitsosse/simple-dom-helper) [![Coverage Status](https://coveralls.io/repos/github/essenmitsosse/simple-dom-helper/badge.svg?branch=master)](https://coveralls.io/github/essenmitsosse/simple-dom-helper?branch=master) [![Dependency Status](https://david-dm.org/essenmitsosse/simple-dom-bulk-edit.svg)](https://david-dm.org/essenmitsosse/simple-dom-bulk-edit)

-Offers a dependency-free javascript library to interact with DOM elements.
+Offers a dependency-free vanilla javascript library to interact with DOM elements.
 Basically a really lightweight version of DOM-interaction part of jQuery (but with a slightly different, more consistent syntax).

-The module is very small and has no dependencies and is intendet to be bundled with the rest of your Javascript.
+The module is intendet to be bundled with the rest of your Javascript.

 It is only available as commonJS-module as of now.
 For frontend use, you probably want to use a build tool like [Browserify](http://browserify.org/) or [WebPack](https://github.com/webpack/webpack).

+There are basically no checks for wrong types or values.
+It is assumed that you make sure to pass the correct values and the correct types.
+The advantage of this is, that it is really fast.

 ## Size